 Neither the high school nor the postsecondary school must conduct or pay for a new evaluation to document a disability and need for academic accommodation.
 Therefore, students may have to pay or find funding to pay an appropriate professional for an assessment.
-If a student is eligible for services through the state vocational rehabilitation agency, they might qualify for an evaluation at no cost.
+A student eligible for services through the state vocational rehabilitation agency might qualify for an evaluation at no cost.
 See Division of Vocational Rehabilitation at DSHS.
 Source: U.S. Department of Education, Office for Civil Rights